East Coast Conference (Division I)

 The winds of realignment would sweep across intercollegiate athletics in full force as the next decade dawned.
 Bucknell, Lafayette, and Lehigh left to help form the Patriot League in 1990, while Delaware and Drexel headed to the North Atlantic Conference (now known as the America East Conference) in 1991.
 Attempting to stem the tide, the ECC added UMBC and Central Connecticut in 1990, followed by Division I newcomers Buffalo and Brooklyn in 1991.

 More erosion ensued as Rider, Towson, and UMBC moved to other leagues after the 1991–92 campaign, while Brooklyn suspended its entire athletic department.
-This reduced the ECC to just 3 members -- Hofstra, Central Connecticut, and Buffalo—not enough to maintain official conference status under NCAA bylaws during the 1992–93 season.
+This reduced the ECC to just three members -Hofstra, Central Connecticut, and Buffalo - not enough to maintain official conference status under NCAA bylaws during the 1992–93 season.
 Unable to move elsewhere themselves, that trio made one last salvage effort.

-Spreading far and wide, Chicago State, Northeastern Illinois, and Troy State were enlisted, doubling participation to 6 teams for the 1993–94 academic year.
+Spreading far and wide, Chicago State, Northeastern Illinois, and Troy State were enlisted, doubling participation to six teams for the 1993–94 academic year.
 Finally, the ECC was absorbed by the Mid-Continent Conference (now The Summit League) in the summer of 1994, although Hofstra instead decided to join the North Atlantic Conference.
-None of the 5 ECC institutions which entered the Mid-Con at that time remain in the league today.
+None of the five ECC institutions which entered the Mid-Con at that time remain in the league today.

 According to the MAC's website, the East Coast Conference was not a successor to the MAC.
 Instead, 11 of the 12 University Division members left to form the original ECC in 1974, but the primary organization continued as an NCAA Division III conference when the NCAA adopted a division structure.

-"June 4–6, 1974 - The first major schism to be focused on this study occurs when the MAC University Division, with 12 members, loses 11 members, who leave to form their own conference (East Coast Conference).
-American, Bucknell, Delaware, Drexel, Lafayette, La Salle, Lehigh, Rider, St. Joseph's, Temple and West Chester all leave.
-Gettysburg, which opts to join the College Division, is the only University Division institution to remain."